National team's Hall of Fame. U-21: Euro 2006 silver

 National Teams Hall of Fame.
 U-16: Euro 1994 bronze

-Euro-2025 (U-21).
-The youth national team of Ukraine started the qualification with a victory over the team of Northern Ireland
+The youth national team of Ukraine won a convincing victory in the selection match&nbs...

-Today, September 12, the youth national team of Ukraine held its starting...
+Today, the youth national team of Ukraine held a friendly match against...